Brothers and sisters

 Organisations that offer support to siblings

 Sibs is a UK charity which supports and represents the needs of siblings of disabled people.
-Siblings have a lifelong need for information, they often experience social and emotional isolation, and have to cope with difficult situations to others their age.
+Siblings have a lifelong need for information, they often experience social and emotional isolation, and must cope with difficult situations to others their age.
 More information is available on the Sibs website.